Higgs Phases and Boundary Criticality: Discrete Differential Calculus for Abelian Fields

 Lastly, we review a bit of basic algebraic topology terminology used in \cref{sec:higher-form}.
 The boundary operation is nilpotent, $\boundary^2 = 0$, and thus defines an exact sequence of maps,

-This allows us to define the homology groups, $H_k := \mathrm{ker}\,\boundary_k / \mathrm{im}\,\boundary_{k+1}.$ The interpretation of these quotient groups is that they classify the non-contractible $k$-dimensional surfaces.
-Here, $\mathrm{ker}\,\boundary$ is generated by the set of surfaces without boundaries (called cycles), while $\mathrm{im}\,\boundary$ is generated by the set of surfaces which are boundaries of a $(k+1)$-dimensional volume, and are therefore contractible.
+We can define the homology groups, $\cramped{H_k := \mathrm{ker}\,\boundary_k / \mathrm{im}\,\boundary_{k+1}.}$ The interpretation of these quotient groups is that they classify the non-contractible $k$-dimensional surfaces.
+Here, $\mathrm{ker}\,\boundary$ is generated by the set of surfaces without boundaries (called cycles), while $\mathrm{im}\,\boundary$ is generated by the set of surfaces which are boundaries of a $\cramped{(k+1)}$-dimensional volume, and are therefore contractible.
 The elements of $H_k$ are equivalence classes of surfaces which differ by a boundary, i.e. homology classes.

 The dual of the homology classes on the differential form side are the cohomology classes, which are defined by the discrete equivalent of the de Rham complex: